ghabriel-rodrigues/dataducks/README.md

 All of that using a tool where I could reach great performance, talking about time and delivery.
 I also thought about the possibility of data being used by a scientist, becoming important to choose some technologies with support to that kind of extension, which influenced my decision.

-So, I decided to use Django/Python, Mongo (I changed that to Postgresql because of Heroku, but better since the support toextend the app to DataScience just become better using POSTGREE and Python).
+So, I decided to use Django/Python and Mongo.
+I changed that to Postgresql because of Heroku's deployment, but that options looks great since the support to extend the app to DataScience apps just become better using Postgresql and Python.

 ## What I'd do differently 🔮💣️
 1. I would create a better layout, using more images, background and probably some animation.

-2. I would love to use React, Angular or Vue, increasing more reactivity concepts and in a first moment I checked this, installing webpack and things like that but after a while I realized it was unnecessary, since I would use just a single page to the form.
-Deadline requires taking some shortcuts.
+2. I would love to use React, Angular or Vue, increasing more reactivity concepts.
+In a first moment I checked this, installing webpack and things like that but after a while I realized it was unnecessary, since I would use just a single page to the form.
+Anyways short deadlines requires taking some shortcuts.

 3. Having more time I probably would think in how to increment the functionalities.

-4. I wouldn't use Mongo in a Heroku project, since I faced unexpected problems to config that there, wasting a time where other things could be done.
+4. I wouldn't use Mongo in a Heroku project since I faced unexpected problems to config that there, wasting a time where other things could be done.

-5. I would dev thinking more about the tests, but Django do a lot of work alone, which is a thing, good and bad at the same time.
+5. I would dev thinking more about the tests, but Django does a lot of work alone, which is a good and bad thing, at the same time.

 6. I would like to adapt and use an amazing boilerplate that I've found, created by great souls.
 It uses a lot of good things like CI, Docker, Celery, Sentry, React, completely architecture separation, all already configurated, which sounds really nice.
 Open [https://github.com/vintasoftware/django-react-boilerplate](https://github.com/vintasoftware/django-react-boilerplate) to check!